Von der Leyen - President EU Commission

 CEC’s view

-Maxime Legrand, president of CEC European Managers, expressed hope and expects the role of social partners in the decision-making process and in the European social dialogue will remain strong.
+Maxime Legrand, president of CEC European Managers, expressed hope and expects that the role of social partners in the decision-making process and in the European social dialogue will remain strong.

-CEC European Managers encourages Von der Leyen‘s second term to focus on the 7 key priorities shared including digitalization, ensuring gender and diversity-inclusive workplaces, sustainable leadership, defending democracy, tackling labor shortages, and promoting social dialogue.
+CEC European Managers encourages Von der Leyen‘s second term to focus on the 7 key priorities shared, including digitalization, ensuring gender and diversity-inclusive workplaces, sustainable leadership, defending democracy, tackling labor shortages, and promoting social dialogue.

 CEC European Managers encourages Von der Leyen’s leadership to bridge differences and unite forces within Europe to face global challenges, ensuring a strong and resilient European Union and a thriving social dialogue.